package terminals

 A server object that can be accessed for net.psforever.services and other amenities.
 Terminals are owned by both

--owned terminals may not. - class TerminalControl extends PoweredAmenityControl with Check with GenericHackable with DamageableAmenity with RepairableAmenity with AmenityAutoRepair
+Structureobjects and byVehicleobjects and generally conform to the faction affiliation of the owner.
+SomeStructure-owned terminals may be compromised to extend functionality to other's not of faction affiliation for a short time whileVehicle-owned terminals may not. - class TerminalControl extends PoweredAmenityControl with Check with GenericHackable with DamageableAmenity with RepairableAmenity with AmenityAutoRepair

 An

-. - abstract class TerminalDefinition extends AmenityDefinition
+Actorthat handles messages being dispatched to a specificTerminal. - abstract class TerminalDefinition extends AmenityDefinition

 The basic definition for any

-object. - class WeaponRechargeTerminalDefinition extends ProximityTerminalDefinition
+Terminalobject. - class WeaponRechargeTerminalDefinition extends ProximityTerminalDefinition

 na